 For those of you who have not been as fortunate to visit the city, think about a clean town right on a waterway with million dollar historic homes lining the streets.
 And the food–oh my!!
 Nothing I have ever eaten in Charleston has been a disappointment to me–and being that I am now just 3 hours from this town filled with Southern charm, I visit whenever I have a chance.

 A little over a year ago, my husband and I took a weekend trip there just the two of us and stayed at this fabulous historic hotel.
 Everything about our stay was glorious, but what I remember most was the breakfast at the inn.
 I ordered Eggs Benedict and it was out of this world, but my husband ordered Bananas Foster French Toast, and ever since I stole a bite of his breakfast, I have dreamt about that dish.

-So when I heard Sunday Supper was sharing Mardi Gras recipes, I just knew it was the perfect excuse for me to try to recreate this dish.
+So when I heard Sunday Supper was sharing Mardi Gras recipes, I just knew it was the perfect excuse for me to try to recreate this bananas fosters french toast.
 After all, Bananas Foster is known as a classic New Orleans recipe!
 Plus I wanted the excuse to practice and practice this recipe so I could eat it over and over again 😉